Engage students with these KS3 reading book suggestions

-Finding secondary school books which appeal to your class or form can seem like a daunting task.
-To save you time searching, here are five recommended reads for reluctant KS3 and KS4 students.
+Finding KS3 reading books that appeal to your class or form can seem like a daunting task.
+To save you time searching, here are five KS3 reading books for reluctant readers, from the Beyond English Team.

 The Beast Quest series by Adam Blade